 What might this look like in a catechetical setting?
-To illustrate, I’m not going to offer some “canned” idea from my past experience, but rather I am going to look (right now) to the Gospel for the upcoming Sunday, the Second Sunday of Lent, which is the story of the Transfiguration (Mark 9:2–10), and offer an example spontaneously as if I were preparing to teach a class on the topic of the Transfiguration.
+To illustrate, I’m not going to offer some “canned” idea from my past experience, but rather I am going to look (right now) to the Gospel for an example in the story of the Transfiguration (Mark 9:2–10), and offer an example spontaneously as if I were preparing to teach a class on the topic of the Transfiguration.

 - I begin by reading and reflecting on the Scripture passage, asking myself what the Good News of this story is.
 (It may be helpful to look at some commentaries.)
 Know that there is not just one “correct” answer to this question of, “What is the good news of this story?”

 - In my reflection, I am led to focus on the phrase, “This is my Son, whom I love.
 Listen to him!”
 (Mark 9:7).

 - In my mind, then, the Good News of this story is that we have access to the voice of God through Jesus Christ, who is truly God from God, Light from Light!